 3. Pour into ice cube trays and freeze.

 Frozen spinach cubes.

 Store in the freezer & add to smoothies.

 I use my Blendtec to make these and hit the smoothie button.
-It takes 30 seconds or so, but once it really ramps up it pulls down all the spinach and blends it up.
+It takes 30 seconds or so, but once it really ramps up, it pulls down all the spinach and blends it without a problem.

 I’ve heard some people make these with no water but I never have much luck with that.

 - Siggi’s yogurt

 - Crunchy Chocolate Nuttzo

 What’s your favorite smoothie combo?